emissary-ingress/emissary/user-guide/sni.md

 ## Configuring SNI

-SNI gives you the ability to host multiple domains behind a single Ambassador Edge Stack and use different TLS certificates for each domain.
+SNI gives you the ability to host multiple domains behind the Ambassador Edge Stack and use different TLS certificates for each domain.
 It is designed to be configured on a per-mapping basis, enabling application developers or service owners to individually manage how their service gets exposed over TLS.

 To use SNI, you simply need to: